Materials-Consortia/OPTIMADE/optimade.rst

       The unit cell vectors are still given as `lattice_vectors`_, therefore sites will inevitably be positioned outside the unit cell spanned by vectors *a*, *b* and *c*.
       The extent of the supercell is given by the property `site_span_extents`_.
     - :val:`"other"`: any other collection of sites that does not fit the enumerated values above.
     - :val:`null`: the span is not specified.
+In this case the best that the client can assume is that the sites span the whole unit cell (i.e. the `site_coordinate_span` is `"unit_cell"`).
+This is the assumed behavior of all main implentations before the `site_coordinate_span` definition was introduced.

 - **Bibliographic References**: